wp-plugins/tanc-dimensions-helper/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+The easiest way to install this plugin is through the admin area of your WordPress site.
+Simply search for 'Tanc Dimensions Helper' and install straight from there.
+Otherwise follow the simple steps below:

+1. Download the zip file by clicking the link above.
+2. Unzip the file on your computer.
-1. Upload the whole folder `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the whole folder `tanc-dimensions-helper` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Enjoy!

 == Frequently Asked Questions ==